 - “Drop scone” method.
 This works great and they look more like biscuits.
 Just drop some of the dough on a baking sheet and put it in the oven.
 They will look like a rustic biscuit, but taste like a scone.
 These are casual and don’t feel stuffy.
 They are an awesome option if you are in a hurry or you don’t have the pan or biscuit cutter.
 Everyone can make scones!

-There are a couple of tips that will make sure you have the best scones when they come out of the oven.
+There are a couple of tips to help you have the best scones when they come out of the oven.

-- Butter – Just like when you make biscuits, make sure that your butter remains very cold.
+Butter – Just like when you make biscuits, make sure that your butter remains very cold.
 For this tip, I prep my butter early and even cut it into very small pieces and then put it back in the refrigerator again.
-There is no residual heat left in the butter and it only takes a few minutes.
+There is no residual heat left in the butter and it only takes a few minutes for it to cool off.

-- Don’t overwork the dough – You should mix it until it is completely combined, but then STOP.
-Mixing it longer will allow it to warm up and it won’t be as fluffy.
+Don’t overwork the dough – You should mix it until it is completely combined, but then STOP.
+Mixing it longer will warm it up and it won’t be as fluffy.

 I love to serve plain softened butter with my scones, but you can also serve Lemon Curd.
 At my local Wegmans, it is found in the aisle with international goods and other special branded foods.
 Trader Joes sells it and I have seen it at Aldi too.
 Frankly, I order mine as I can’t handle the amount of time wasted driving around to find it.